Poles, Shocks and Tygers: The Time-reversible Burgers equation: Results and Discussion

 This justifies our reality condition, and also prevents the Fourier coefficients from blowing up when $k\Im{(a_n)}<0$.

-Thus, we find a leading behaviour of $k^{-2}$ in both cases of the energy spectrum, independent of whether the location of the pole is real or complex.
+Thus, we find a leading behavior of $k^{-2}$ in both cases of the energy spectrum, independent of whether the location of the pole is real or complex.
 However, the presence of the poles add a oscillating cosine term and a decaying exponential term, which causes drastic changes in the observed spectrum.
 In Fig.~\ref{fig:analyticc-spectrum} we plot the spectrum that is obtained in the regimes A and C.

 In regime A, the truncation effects are absent and both the BE and RB exhibit an exponential fall-off in the spectrum.
-Fig.~\ref{fig:analyticc-spectrum} (a) shows this behaviour.
-The exponential terms in Eq.~\eqref{eqn:spectrum-complex} dominate and determine the behaviour of the spectrum, with little to no oscillatory behaviour.
+Figure~\ref{fig:analyticc-spectrum} (a) shows this behavior.
+The exponential terms in Eq.~\eqref{eqn:spectrum-complex} dominate and determine the behavior of the spectrum, with little to no oscillatory behavior.
 The exponential fall is a clear indication that the regime is without truncation effects, as the complex space singularities do not come within one Galerkin wavelength of the real axis.
 In this regime, the motion of the poles is arrested much before any condensation occurs and we are left with an exponential spectrum without any flattening or oscillations.